ekrist1/form-backend-validation/README.md

 [![Build Status](https://img.shields.io/travis/spatie/form-backend-validation/master.svg?style=flat-square)](https://travis-ci.org/spatie/form-backend-validation)
 [![npm](https://img.shields.io/npm/dt/form-backend-validation.svg?style=flat-square)](https://npmjs.com/package/form-backend-validation)

+## This project is forked from: https://github.com/spatie/form-backend-validation.
+This version has added a feature for uploading a file progress.
+This project is unsupported and used for my own projects.

 Wouldn't it be great if you could just use your back end to validate forms on the front end?
 This package provides a `Form` class does exactly that.
 It can post itself to a configured endpoint and manage errors.
 The class meant to be used with a Laravel back end.

 Take a look at the [usage section](#usage) to view a detailed example on how to use it.